 Detailed analysis reports: Due to the permanent recording of measurements during the entire process and the automatic saving of the final results, all data is retrievable at any moment.

-You can download the complete Application Note: Ash and Moisture Determination with prepASH 340 Series for Food Analysis
+You can download the complete Application Note Ash and Moisture Analysis with prepASH 340 for Food Analysis

-If you would like to find out more about TGA Analysis we have a excellent range of Thermogravimetric Analysers that could accommodate your needs on our website.
+If you are working in the field of moisture and ash determination within the food industry and would like to find out more about TGA Analysis we have a excellent range of Thermogravimetric Analysers that could accommodate your needs on our website.
 Please don’t hesitate to get in touch, someone from our team will be happy to assist you.